 While the crooked pines on the dune in Bansin repeatedly provide a view of the Baltic Sea, the promenade in Heringsdorf is transformed into a wide park.
 The art pavilion, a rose garden and wide lawns line the path here.
 In Ahlbeck you can stroll past old fishermen's huts while the chic hotels on the other side of the promenade shake hands.

 On summer days, guests and locals alike enjoy strolling along the promenade.
-Especially in the warmer months, festivals such as the Ahlbeck Summer Festival, the International Cabaret Festival, the Heringsdorfer Kaisertage or the Bansiner Seebrückenfest attract visitors with entertaining and many a high-profile event.
+Especially in the warmer months, festivals such as the Ahlbeck Summer Festival, the International Cabaret Festival, the Heringsdorf Kaisertage or the Bansiner Seebrückenfest attract visitors with entertaining and many a high-profile event.

 With a fish roll from one of the numerous restaurants in their hands, people listen to the music that sounds on the concert stages.
 Each of the three seaside resorts has its own small concert pavilion.
 The smallest but oldest concert stage is in Bansin.
 Together with the old bathing wagons and the view of the sea, it has a very special charm.
 The wooden concert shell in Ahlbeck is almost as old.
 It is a small work of art of resort architecture.
 The Heringsdorf concert shell, on the other hand, impresses with its modern steel construction.

-On the massive desk an open notebook, full of thoughts, ideas, visions, right next door is a cozy sofa in an Art Nouveau alcove, soft piano cascades trickle down the old, crooked wooden staircase from the first floor - the two-storey Villa Irmgard kidnaps its visitors a journey through time into the life of one of the most famous Russian writers of the early 20th century.
-Maxim Gorki lived and worked here for several months in 1922 and recovered from a serious illness in the fresh Baltic Sea air.
+Maxim Gorki lived and worked here for several months in 1922 and recovered from a serious illness in the fresh Baltic air.
 He loved the sound of the waves and the silence of the surrounding forests.
-Here, in the Villa Irmgard, he received Alexei Tolstoy and other famous friends and wrote his autobiography “My Universities”.
-And even today, the former living quarters look as if the passionate writer was about to enter through the glass patio door.
+Here, in the Villa Irmgard, he welcomed Alexei Tolstoy and other famous friends and wrote his autobiography “My Universities”.
+And today the former living spaces still look as if the passionate writer was about to enter through the glass veranda door.

 Richly decorated with Art Nouveau elements, not only the exterior of the villa has been preserved in its original form.
-The interior also breathes the spirit of bygone times.
+The interior also breathes the spirit of times long past.
 The inventory is contemporary history you can touch.
-But the small museum not only houses Wilhelminian and Art Nouveau antiques.
+But the small museum doesn't just house Wilhelminian style and Art Nouveau antiques.
 It is also a very modern place that invites you to special events, concerts, readings, lectures, film screenings and small theater performances.
 Changing exhibitions always attract art lovers to the first floor.
-In summer, the villa's garden is filled with music.
-When it gets uncomfortable and stormy outside, the cozy candlelight concerts are very popular.

-17424 Heringsdorf
+Maxim-Gorki-Straße 13, 17424 Heringsdorf

 May until October:

-Tuesday: 12 p.m. to 18 p.m
+Tue & Thu - Sat: 12 p.m. to 18 p.m

 Sunday: by appointment